anmar36a/Data-Analysis/README.md

 # Data-Analysis

-Different notebooks with data analysis of various subjects.
+Different notebooks with data analysis on various subjects.